TerminalAddict/ta.com-website/_posts/2020-09-21-Graphing-speedtest-results.md

 Now you're ready to go!

-You can list out the nearest servers likee so:
+You can list out the nearest servers like so:

 {% highlight bash %}
 /usr/local/bin/speedtest -L